usnistgov/xslt-blender/README.md

 ### Serving from `localhost`

-With NPM, start a local server by opening a Linux/WSL prompt, switching to `pub` and invoking `npm serve`, or simply `http-server` with that npm module installed.
+With NPM, start a local server by opening a Linux/WSL prompt in the `xslt-blender` directory, and invoking `npm serve`, or simply `http-server` with that npm module installed.

-Or run a vanilla web server from `pub` using the http server of your choice.
+Or run a vanilla web server using the http server of your choice.

 Point your browser at `index.html` or the landing page of any demo, as served on `localhost` or the address of your server.

+### Testing

+Applications are tested by development under load with representative sample documents.

+Due to limitations in available support for XML/XSLT in Javascript (ECMAScript) outside browsers, we have not been able to unit test libraries outside the browser environment; this remains a TBD (and indeed browsers may vary in any case).
+To help compensate for this, a variety of browsers (typically at least Chrome and Firefox) are used to test in development.

+Note that XSLT applications (and declarative XML applications in general) are built in accordance with the security principle of "Least Power".
+As a domain-specific-language, XSLT is fairly easy to compose in such a way that it is robust against hard failures entailing threats such as data exfiltration or even denial of service.
+Unless you provide your own code to these code bases, the worst they will be capable of will be "GIGO" (garbage-in-garbage-out) symptomized by incoherent layout and/or data "dumps" to your screen.

 ## License and dependencies